 2. Proactively promote the program

-- Push notifications to existing users
+- Send push notifications to existing users

-- Promote it on your websites
+- Promote the program on your websites

 - Share it on your social profiles

 - Create custom messages for social sharing via the app